-A summary of pre-treatment data is generally desirable and can be added to existing planned tables for patient characteristics (e.g., percent of subjects with lifetime suicidal ideation, baseline suicidal ideation, lifetime suicidal behavior, baseline suicidal behavior, lifetime self-injurious behavior without suicidal intent, and baseline self-injurious behavior without suicidal intent).
-Alternatively, if all categories of suicidal ideation and suicidal behavior are of interest for pre-treatment summaries, Table 1 can be repeated for providing a summary of lifetime outcomes and again for baseline outcoments.
+A summary of pre-treatment data is generally desirable and can be added to existing planned tables for patient characteristics (e.g., percent of subjects with lifetime suicidal ideation, baseline suicidal ideation, lifetime suicidal behavior, baseline suicidal behavior, lifetime self-injurious behavior without suicidal intent, and baseline self-injurious behavior without suicidal intent, and baseline self-injurious behavior are of interest for pre-treatment summaries, Table 1 can be repeated for providing a summary of lifetime outcomes and again for baseline outcoments.
 The specific timeframe used for defining baseline will need to be defined.